-PATH: SETTINGS $\Rightarrow$ SYSTEM SETUP $\Rightarrow$ BREAKERS $\Rightarrow$ BREAKER 1(2)
+PATH: SETTINGS ⇔ \$\Partial\$ SYSTEM SETUP \$\Rightarrow\$ BREAKER 1(2)

-A description of the operation of the breaker control and status monitoring features is provided in the HUMAN INTER-FACES chapter.
+A description of the operation of the breaker control and status monitoring features is provided in Chapter 4.
 Only information concerning programming of the associated settings is covered here.
 These features are provided for two breakers; a user may use only those portions of the design relevant to a single breaker, which must be Breaker No. 1.